-Students may also enroll in a range of advanced Materials Science electives to prepare for the interdisciplinary needs of their dissertation research.
+Students may also enroll in a broad range of advanced elective courses to prepare for the interdisciplinary needs of their dissertation research.
 This additional elective coursework is selected in consultation with the student's advisor and GPC.
-The professional development courses grant unique preparation to strengthen communication skills, and involve post- graduation planning and career-oriented training.
+The professional development courses grant unique preparation to strengthen communication/presentation skills and involve post-graduation planning and career-oriented training.